William Smith-Masters: Early life and career

 The elder son of the Revd Allan Smith-Masters (16 January 1820 – 8 October 1875) and Rebecca née Randall (died 1907), she was the daughter of the Ven.
 James Randall, Archdeacon of Berkshire, by his wife Rebecca née Lowndes.
 His father was Rector of Humber, Herefordshire (1844–55) then Vicar of Tidenham, Gloucestershire (1855–62).

-Educated at Marlborough College, Smith-Masters went up to Brasenose College, Oxford (BA proceeding MA, 1875), and played cricket for BNC in 1872 against the All-England XI.
+Educated at Marlborough College, Smith-Masters went up to Brasenose College, Oxford (BA proceeding MA, 1875), and played cricket for BNC in 1872 against the England XI.

 In 1875, Smith-Masters inherited the Camer estate with the lordships of the manors of Luddesdowne and Dodmore, and was appointed a JP for Kent.

 Family and arms

 Smith-Masters had a distinguished extended family.
 Descended from the Masters family who lived at Camer in Kent since the 16th century, his cousins were the Smith baronets.